 Recreational Rock Lobster & Abalone Fisheries: 2020-21 Catch Estimates.

-If you are part of the IMAS Rock Lobster and Abalone Survey you can still use the App, but please continue reporting your catch details to the IMAS interviewers.
+If you are part of the IMAS Rock Lobster and Abalone Survey you can still use the app, but please continue reporting your catch details to the IMAS interviewers.
 We are interested in feedback about both systems.

 Why a catch app instead of tags?

-We are developing the App over other options because it is cost-effective and provides real-time data with little effort required by fishers.
+The app is being developed over other options because it is cost-effective and provides real-time data with little effort required by fishers.

 Tags have been considered but they need a distribution system, and tag loss and plastic pollution can present problems.
-There are still issues, such as alternate reporting systems for less tech-savvy fishers or don’t take their phone on the water so we will also consider telephone reporting, catch cards and other systems.